dgruber/goreact/README.md

 	}
 ```

-The you need to register your actions which the LLM can work with.
+Then you need to register your actions which the LLM can work with.
 It requires
 a function name, argument name, a description about how to use the function.
 It should contain the function name and how the argument must look like and
 of course what the output of the function is.
-Then you need to declare the
+Finally you need to declare the
 function with string as input and output.
+The description, name, and argument
+of the function is used in the prompt to tell the LLM about its existence.

 ````go
 	commands := map[string]goreact.Command{